What is the DNA of Istanbul?

 But with this pandemic, I think we will move into another area-- into another era, sorry, that the urban living might be going to the suburbans-- more peripheral move.
 People are now trying to move away from the city centre.
 That's why I'm claiming that with the new coworking trends that started with the sharing economy, in due course, in the near future, we might be facing co-living in the city centres.
 If the working week will change, if we will have three or four days of weekends and three- or four-days working days, depending on the companies, depending on the types of activities, based on those, we might see even a conversion of upper floors in some of the plazas of some of the cities.
 And the high rises-- that the upper floors might convert into co-living staff dormitories and then to have the working areas on the lower floors, not to have the need for more elevators.
 So that's the current situation I see in Istanbul.
 The move will be more towards different types of living areas and living types on certain days, like you might find in London, in Tokyo.
 That people will be staying in the city for the first three days, and then they will go to their homes out of the city for passing their prolonged weekends, let's say.

---because we've developed this idea of the blended city, the city of hybrids?
-And I think--
+We've developed this idea of the blended city, the city of hybrids?

 Exactly what we advocate as well, nowadays, because the move is certainly not to the satellite offices because the satellite concept will disturb the generations that work because they don't want to be pushed away.
 They don't want to be kept away from the centre which is the heart of the attraction, heart of the activity.
 So that's why, as solidarity of my generation is fading out, now, the engagement is coming with the newer generations.
 So to keep them engaged, to keep them in social environments and to make them work in areas closer, in destinations closer to their living areas, so that they can walk to the office, so that they can cycle, or they can even use the skaters.
 So that's why we believe that the hybrid model of working, the hybrid model of living would be a solution for the happiness of the residents.